 If our staff encounters any difficulties in processing your submission we will contact you to obtain a correction.
 Minor errors in your submission (spelling, formatting, typographic errors) do not affect your chance of winning.

-The winner and finalists will be recognized on the Catamaran website in June 2023, and we expect to publish the book for the winning collection in November 2023.
-We will send a Submittable notification of the manuscripts selected as the winner and finalists in June 2023.
-Look for this notice at the email you use to enter the contest in Submittable.
+The winner will be announced on the Catamaran website on Aug 1st, 2024, and we expect to publish the winning collection in Nov.
+2024.
+We will also announce the names of finalists, and semifinalists by Aug 1st.
+We will send a Submittable notification of the manuscripts selected as winner and finalists by Aug 1st, 2024.
+Look for this notice at the email you use to enter the contest.

-Catamaran will host a book launch event and reading with the winner in the fall of 2023.
+Catamaran will host a book launch event and reading in Nov.
+2024.
+The book will also be entered for publication awards.

 Please submit your original, previously unpublished poetry.
 We prefer to see a selection of 3-5 poems rather than a single poem.
 In your cover letter please include a brief one paragraph bio and a mailing address for contributor copies.